-About 32 percent of the reported incidents in the state occurred within the four counties that comprise the district, while the population of the four counties accounts for about 46 percent of the total population in the state.
+Approximately 38 percent of the reported incidents in the state in 2005, and 34 percent in 2006, occurred within the four counties that comprise the district, while the population of the four counties accounts for about 46 percent of the total population in the state.
 The largest number of incidents was reported in Los Angeles County, which is consistent with the fact that Los Angeles County has the largest population and the largest number of businesses of the four counties.